aaronbieber/coaching-blog/content/posts/the-wheel-of-management.md

 coaching works so well---most people naturally see things the way they see them, and that's not always what is needed.

-One such tool is called "The Wheel of Life."
-As I was playing with this tool myself, it dawned on me: *why couldn't this be used for work*?
+One such tool is called the "Wheel of Life" (pictured below).
+As I was playing with this tool myself, I wondered: *why couldn't this be used for work*?

-Well, I think it can.
-So I'm going to give it to you.<!--more-->
+Well, I think it can, so I created my own version and I am going to share it with you here.<!--more-->

 Pictured below is a version of the "Wheel of Life."
 The concept is simple; the circle is divided into eight areas of life, and the concentric rings represent levels of satisfaction.
+You draw lines around the wheel to make your perceptions visible, and then we go from there.

 {{< img drop "/uploads/the-wheel-of-life.jpg" >}}